Shervantaigh Koopman: Koopman vs Cook

 Koopman claimed the biggest win of his career so far against former super welterweight world title challenger Brandon Cook.
 The fight was stopped in the fifth round due a bad cut on Cook's forehead.

+Koopman vs Lima

+Koopman challenged IBO super-welterweight champion Uisma Lima at Emperors Palace on 31 May 2025, but lost by stoppage in the ninth round.